snalahi/Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

 Download anything from NLTK by the method nltk.download('')

 import re => for RegEx (Regular Expression) in python.
 A Regular Expression (RegEx) is a sequence of characters that defines a search pattern.
 For example, ^a...s$ => The mentioned code defines a RegEx pattern.
 The pattern is: any five letter string starting with a and ending with s.

+Number of columns = Number of dimensions in a Matrix